METACHECK - DNA TEST

-Results of the analysis available in English and German for now!
+Results of the analysis available in English, German, French.

 Everyone treats food differently.
 So there is no patent revenue to lose weight for everyone!
 This is largely due to the individual's genetic predisposition to the individual.